JessAtBlocBoxCo/blocbox/readme.txt

 6. blocbox.co/signup/
 	- this is the page to sign-up WITHOUT CONNECTING to a particular host - so it passes no arguments in the url
-	- the template is at blocbox/core/templates/blocbox/sign-up-withoutconnect.html
+	- the template is at blocbox/core/templates/blocbox/sign-up-withoutconnect.html, also  extends baseesignup.html

 7. blocbox.co/login/
 	- this is the login page